Moving Target Observing Strategies

 when Central Meridian Longitude constraints can be applied.

-Unless absolutely necessary for your science goals, do not alter or delete the Default Windows that are automatically populated for observations of specific targets.
+Unless necessary for your science goals or to increase schedulability, do not alter or delete the Default Windows that are automatically populated for observations of specific targets.

 The primary MIRI modes for solar system observations are imaging, low resolution spectroscopy with the LRS, and medium resolution spectroscopy with the MRS. Both the LRS and MRS require targets with well-constrained orbital solutions for accurate placement in the science aperture.
 The LRS requires that the target be kept centered in the slit as accurately as possible because even small deviations will result in inaccurate wavelength solutions.
 Placing the source offset from the center of the slit could result in shifted wavelength solutions (Kendrew et al., 2015).
 Target acquisition (TA) is therefore recommended for placing point sources on the LRS slit.
 The LRS in slitless mode does not support dithering.